Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Algebraicity Results

 \subsection{Algebraicity of values of Green's functions}

 We now apply the above theorem to show that if $\xi$ is an indecomposable cycle then the values of the higher Green's functions at certain CM points are logarithms of algebraic numbers.
+The idea here is that when $z_1$ and $z_2$ are CM points with CM by the same field, the form $\eta^j_{z_1,z_2}$ is represented by an algebraic cycle -- so evaluating a current on the form can be translated to a question of intersection of algebraic cycles.